Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Related Work

 TTA methods align diffusion model outputs with desired rewards during inference, without further training.
 They can be grouped into three main branches: guidance-based, sampling-based, and search-based approaches.

 \keypoint{Guidance-based methods.} These methods~\cite{tang2025dno,guo2024initno,he2024manifold, chungdiffusion} optimise latent or noise representations to increase differentiable reward scores.
 Direct Noise Optimisation (DNO)~\cite{tang2025dno} manipulates injected noise for reward maximisation, and InitNO~\cite{guo2024initno} tunes initial noise vectors for semantic consistency.
 DPS~\cite{chungdiffusion} approximates reward posterior sampling by guiding samples at each time step using reward gradients and Manifold Preserving Guided Diffusion (MPGD)~\cite{he2024manifold} constrains guidance within data manifolds to maintain coherence.
-However, optimisation in unstructured latent or noise spaces can still incur off the data manifold behviour, producing unstable and semantically irrelevant updates that may lead to reward hacking and visually unappealing samples. \textbf{Null-TTA} addresses this issue by performing optimisation within the structured semantic space of the text encoder, which provides implicit manifold regularisation and enables stable, reward-consistent alignment.
+However, optimisation in unstructured latent or noise spaces can still incur off the data manifold behaviour, producing unstable and semantically irrelevant updates that may lead to reward hacking and visually unappealing samples. \textbf{Null-TTA} addresses this issue by performing optimisation within the structured semantic space of the text encoder, which provides implicit manifold regularisation and enables stable, reward-consistent alignment.

-\keypoint{Sampling-based methods.} Sampling based methods~\cite{kim2025das, wu2023practical, dou2024diffusion} aims to sample from a reward-aligned posterior using Sequential Monte Carlo~(SMC).
+\keypoint{Sampling-based methods.} Sampling based methods~\cite{kim2025das, wu2023practical, dou2024diffusion, singhal25general} aim to sample from a reward-aligned posterior using techniques such as Sequential Monte Carlo~(SMC).
 While effective, these methods implicitly assume a fixed posterior distribution, which is intractable, and focus on sampling efficiency rather than direct distributional optimisation.
 Also, sampling itself can be inaccurate when using a small number of particles — a common choice for scalability. \textbf{Our Null-TTA} departs from this paradigm by explicitly modifying the generative distribution itself, offering stronger and more consistent reward alignment across tasks.